jnthnklvn/Login-Persistence/README.md

   builder: (context, snapshot) {
 ```

 We also have a Column with the content to display.
-We always will show the logo as the first element after we make a condition, if the snapshot (from the user's stream) doesn't have data we show the fields and button to login, otherwise we show the "login again" and leave buttons.
+We always will show the logo as the first element after we make a condition, if the snapshot (from the user's stream) doesn't have data we show the fields and button to login, otherwise we show the "login again" and "leave" buttons.

 ```
 child: Column(